Review Analysis Conclusion

 Installation and Setup Considerations

 Mounting methods fall into two broad categories: bolt-on and self-adhesive.
 Bolt-on ornaments typically include threaded studs or mounting holes that pass through the hood skin and secure with nuts underneath.
 This approach creates a rigid, theft-resistant connection that resists lifting at high speeds, but it requires drilling and careful alignment.
-You will need to protect the underside of the hood with rubber gaskets or sealant to prevent moisture intrusion and paint abrasion.
+Protect the underside of the hood with rubber gaskets or sealant to prevent moisture intrusion and paint abrasion.
 Self-adhesive options use automotive-grade bonding tape or strong backing pads.
-They install in minutes without tools and leave no permanent holes, which appeals to lease vehicles or owners who change styles frequently.
-The tradeoff is long-term holding power; extreme heat, pressure washers, and years of vibration can weaken adhesive bonds.
+They install in minutes without tools and leave no permanent holes, which appeals to leased vehicles or owners who change styles frequently.
+The tradeoff is holding power: extreme heat, pressure washers, and years of vibration can weaken adhesive bonds over time.
 Whichever method you choose, clean the mounting surface thoroughly with alcohol or a wax remover, align the piece before committing, and allow any adhesive to cure in moderate temperatures away from direct rain.

 Maintenance and Longevity